EnderBaggins/Aperture_plotting/README.md

 ##### Wrappers for add_plot:
 These functions call add_plot and just make a plot of that type.
 You can either specify the key value to reference a premade function or frovide a fld_func lambda function and name to create a new apt_plot object.

-- `add_colorplot(fld_val, name, key=None)`: adds a colorplot to the figure by calling add_plot. fld_val can be a data.key a key for apt_plot_types, or a lambda function on data. (optional data argument to set a new dataset)
+- `add_colorplot(fld_val, name, key=None)`: adds a colorplot to the figure by calling add_plot. fld_val can be a data.key a key for fld_val_eqns, or a lambda function on data. (optional data argument to set a new dataset)

 - `add_lineout_plot(name, fld_vals, restrictions,labels key=None)`: adds a lineout to the figure by calling add_plot. restrictions is a tuple of axis and value ("theta", np.pi/2) for example. labels will be the reference to the line for a legend. fld_vals, restrictions, labels and data can all be a list of their respective types to plot multiple lines